-- Regular grooming with a deshedding tool prevent your dog’s coat from matting.
+- Regular grooming with a deshedding tool prevents your dog’s coat from matting.

-- This will also helps prevent painful skin problems.
+- This will also help prevent painful skin problems.

-- They save time, and only need it completed a couple times a week.
+- They save time and only need it completed a couple of times a week.

 - Nothing looks worse than a dog that’s covered with tufts of dead, loose undercoat.

-- Combine your routine with a good anti-shed shampoo for best results.
+- Combine your routine with a good anti-shed shampoo for the best results.